This post may contain affiliate links. Please read the disclosure policy to learn more.

 You can assemble your key lime parfaits in champagne flutes, ramekins, plastic dessert cups, or anything else you’d like.
 I used stemless wine glasses.
 As written, this recipe makes four stemless wine glass-sized parfaits; if using larger or smaller glasses, you might need to adjust the fillings accordingly.

-Be creative with your garnishes!
-I’ve opted for crushed cookies and slices of fresh lime, but you could also use candied citrus peels, fresh berries, whole cookies, mint leaves, edible flowers, or anything else you’d like.
+I’ve garnished my parfaits with crushed cookies and slices of fresh lime, but you can also use candied citrus peels, fresh berries, whole cookies, mint leaves, edible flowers, or anything else you’d like.

 Make-Ahead and Storage Suggestions